balcony gardening essentials guide

 assess your balcony sunlight

 Observe your space throughout the day to categorize it: full sun (more than 6 hours), partial sun (3-6 hours), or full shade (less than 2 hours).
+West-facing balconies typically receive the most sunlight, perfect for vegetables and flowering varieties.

 This data guarantees proper plant selection for your specific conditions.
+Match the plant to the light, not the light to the plant.

 4. Pick Easy Plants That Thrive in Your Light